laminas/laminas-form/doc/book/zend.form.advanced-use-of-forms.md

 # Advanced use of forms

-Beginning with Zend Framework 2.1, forms elements can be registered using a designated plugin manager of Zend\\\\ServiceManager &lt;zend.service-manager.intro&gt;.
+Beginning with Laminas.1, forms elements can be registered using a designated plugin manager of Laminas\\\\ServiceManager &lt;laminas.service-manager.intro&gt;.
 This is similar to how view helpers, controller plugins, and filters are registered.
 This new feature has a number of benefits, especially when you need to handle complex dependencies in forms/fieldsets.
-This section describes all the benefits of this new architecture in ZF 2.1.
+This section describes all the benefits of this new architecture in Laminas 2.1.

 ## Short names